hahnlab/CAFE5/README.md

 Lambda Search with Multiple Lambdas
 -----------------------------------

-Search for multiple lambda values using the Newick tree of mammals in the Samples folder, and the family files from the CAFE tutorial:
+Search for separate lambda values for the chimp/human clade and the rest of the tree separately, using the mammal phylogeny and gene family set in the Examples directory:

-    cafexp -t data/mammals_integral_tree.txt -i data/filtered_cafe_input.txt -p -y examples/mammals_lambda_tree.txt
+    ../bin/cafexp -t mammals_tree.txt -i mammal_gene_families.txt -p -y chimphuman_separate_lambda.txt -o doublelambda

 In earlier versions, the following script would have returned the same
 values: